 Last month, James Robinson and colleagues published a new study has come out on reference pricing by the California Public Employees’ Retirement System (CalPERS).
 I summarize it, as well as round-up some other reference pricing posts, on the AcademyHealth blog.

 Austin Frakt, PhD, is co-Editor-in-Chief of The Incidental Economist and tweets at @afrakt.
 His day job is Director of the Partnered Evidence-based Policy Resource Center at the Boston VA Healthcare System, U.S. Department of Veterans Affairs.
-He is also a Professor with the Department of Health Law, Policy and Management at the Boston University’s School of Public Health, a Senior Research Scientist with the Department of Health Policy and Management at the Harvard T.H.
+He is also a Professor with the Department of Health Law, Policy and Management at the Boston University’s School of Public Health, a Principal Research Scientist with the Department of Health Policy and Management at the Harvard T.H.
 Chan School of Public Health, and Editor-in-Chief of the journal Health Services Research.